 Importantly, Nemaska Lithium’s mine plan does not encroach on any lakes or rivers.
 Overall, the small pit size and low strip ratio of the project will make Whabouchi a relatively low impact mine.

-Located in Shawnigan, Quebec, Nemaska Lithium’s lithium hydroxide and lithium carbonate production plant will transform spodumene concentrate from spodumene lithium hard rock deposits into high purity lithium hydroxide and lithium carbonate for use on the expanding lithium battery market.
+Located in Shawnigan, Quebec, Phase 1 Plant will transform spodumene concentrate from the Whabouchi Mine into high purity lithium hydroxide and carbonate for use in the lithium battery industry.
+This pilot plant production will eventually transition into full-scale production at the proposed Hydromet Plant.

-Nemaska Lithium has opted for a demonstration plant in order to qualify its products with customers and sign off-take agreements before construction of the commercial plant.
-Other advantages this strategy provides include:
+The goal of Nemaska Lithium’s Phase 1 plant is to demonstrate the quality of its products to potential customers and acquire off-take agreements before construction of the commercial plant.
+The advantages of this strategy include:

 - the opportunity for initial staff training and development of skills for quick start of the commercial plant